EoinIU/my-budget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+## MongoDB Atlas
+This app uses MongoDB Atlas in order to persist user data.
+You should create a free account at https://cloud.mongodb.com and create a database under the free tier.
+To connect the app to your MongoDB Atlas database use the MongoDB driver for Node.js and copy and paste the connection string into the rest.js file in line 7.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.